fykosak/fksdb/README.md

 127.0.0.1   auth.fykos.local
 ```

-2) Configure virtual hosts in `/etc/apache/sites-enabled` with proper ServerName
+2) Configure virtual hosts in `/etc/apache/sites-available` with proper ServerName
    and ServerAlias (see domains above).
-(You need only virtual host for FKSDB.)
+Create a symlink to that file in `/etc/apache/sites-enabled` (You need only virtual host for FKSDB.)

 ```apache
 <VirtualHost db.fykos.local auth.fykos.local>